While most small appliances can be plugged in to an extension cord with no problem, that isn’t the case with a refrigerator.

 You should remember too that refrigerators are always turned on 24/7, giving the extension cord no rest period.
 To ensure safety, you should plug your refrigerator in a grounded house socket.

 2. Performance and overheating issues

 When it comes to wiring, the thinner it goes, the more it offers electrical resistance.
 It’s counterintuitive, but that’s how it is.
 Also, the additional length of copper wire has more electrical resistance.
-These two factors cause a voltage drop along the way.
+These two factors can cause a voltage drop that will adversely affect the refrigerator..

 This voltage drop will reduce the efficiency of the refrigerator’s compressor and will eventually damage it.
 According to Ohm’s law, voltage and amperes are inversely proportional – the lower the voltage, the higher the amperage.
 The more amps flowing, the more heat is produced.
 This heat can burnout your refrigerator’s parts and reduce its lifespan.